Nominal effective exchange rate (index; broad definition; 64 economies) - Thailand - BIS - Daily

 This series is part of the dataset: Nominal effective exchange rates (Bank for International Settlements)

 Sample.
-There are 7,669 records overall in the daily series displayed in the figure above.
-The series covers the time range extending from April 1996 to September 2025.
+There are 7,699 records in the daily series shown in the figure above.
+The time range covered by the series is from April 1996 to October 2025.

 Latest values